yanzhen4/yanzhen4.github.io/_pages/about.md

 2025-05 Check out our new work [LogiCoL](https://arxiv.org/pdf/2505.19588) and [ChemRAG](https://www.arxiv.org/pdf/2505.07671)!

-2025-05 Graduated from UIUC with Highest Honor!
+2025-05 Graduated from UIUC with Highest Honors!

 2025-05 A paper on taxonomy construction was accepted by ACL 2025 (Findings)!